 Day 22: Wulai, Taipei - 17.4.2015:

 While we did see the hot springs of Beitou two days before, we also wanted to visit the hot springs of nearby Wulai.
-So off we went with the MRT to Xindian Station.
+So off we went to the MRT to Xindian Station.
 We originally wanted to take bus 849 from there, but instead of waiting for the next one we granted ourselves the luxury of a cab, which has fixed rates from Xindian Station to Wulai (600 Taiwanese Dollar or 16€).
-It took about 30 minutes till Wulai.
+It took about 30 minutes until Wulai.

-Wulai was especially easy to navigate, as the cab let us out nearby the bus stop, from where the street leads to the Wulai Old Street.
+Wulai was exceptionally easy to navigate, as the cab let us out nearby the bus stop, from where the street leads to the Wulai Old Street.
 The Old Street also houses the Wulai Atayal Museum and leads directly to a bridge.
 From there, stairs lead up to the Wulai Log Cart, that drives to the Wulai Waterfall and the Wulai Gondola.
 We started our sightseeing with a visit to the (free) Wulai Atayal Museum.

 From the museum, we continued through the Old Street, where you find a lot to eat, especially if you like a wild boar.
 We walked further and came to a bridge, that goes over the Nanshi River, where we saw earlier people already bathing in the hot river.
 We first got a snack at the 7-11 and then walked up the stairs to the Wulai Log Cart.
 Actually, my friend tried to get to the post office first, after seeing a sign for it, but they were closed at lunchtime.

 After purchasing a ticket for the Log Cart, we soon boarded the little train and quickly arrived just a few steps from the Wulai Waterfall.
 You can actually walk the way, as it's only 1,6 kilometers distance, but the ticket for the Log Cart is cheap an, it was quite hot that day.